 Down insulation is created from goose or duck feathers and is known as nature’s best insulation, which makes this material perfect for well-insulated sleeping bags.
 Down creates friction that generates heat to help regulate your body temperature, locks in air and body heat and prevents cold air from penetrating through the sleeping bag.
 In short, down sleeping bags will keep you warmer than any other!

-If it sounds too good to be true, we do have one thing to say: it’s not waterproof on its own, so perhaps not the best choice for rainy music festivals or camping when it might shower – unless the specific sleeping bag you’re buying mentions waterproofing.
+If it sounds too good to be true, bear in mind that down padding is not waterproof on its own, so perhaps not the best choice for rainy music festivals or camping when there may be showers – unless the specific sleeping bag you’re buying mentions waterproofing.

-Baffles – Baffles are the compartments in the sleeping bag that hold together the insulation filling so as to evenly distribute it across the entire surface area.
+Baffles – Baffles are the compartments in the sleeping bag that hold together the insulative filling so as to evenly distribute it across the entire surface area.

 Inner linings – These can be made out of a mixture of polyester and cotton (polycotton), microfibre or super warm hollowfibre for the sleeping bags with extreme ratings.